Seminar Series

 He is the founding president of the Society for Advancement of Violence and Injury Research and has published extensively on the public health impacts of firearms.
 In addition, Dr. Hargarten serves on international advisory boards—including the World Health Organization’s Violence and Injury Prevention Mentoring Committee—and currently holds the role of Senior Advisor to the Office of Global Health.

-Dr. Hargarten will be presenting on site in R170
+Speaker will be presenting in person

 Please join on site at: